Anthony LaRette: Sentence, imprisonment and execution

-After a change of venue to Warrenton due to pretrial publicity, LaRette was found guilty by jury verdict after one hour of deliberations, with a recommendation that he be sentenced to death.
+After a change of venue to Warrenton due to pretrial publicity, LaRette was found guilty by jury verdict after one hour of deliberations with a recommendation that he be sentenced to death.
 Justice Edward Hodge promptly sentenced LaRette to death.
 LaRette reportedly showed no visible emotion during sentencing.
 A week after sentencing, the charges in regard to the attempted prison escape were dropped.
 The sentence was appealed to the Supreme Court of Missouri, with LaRette's attorney, Donald Tiemeyer, arguing that the killing was not pre-planned and was influenced by his client's emotional and marital problems.
 This claim was rebuked by Attorney General Kelly Klopfenstein, who argued that the fact that LaRette had stalked his victim to her residence proved that he had planned it in advance.

 Six years after his death sentence was upheld, Riley County officials again attempted to have LaRette extradited to face charges in Tracey Miller's murder.
-The district attorney, Bill Kennedy, faced accusations that was a political move against his Republican opponent in the upcoming county attorney race.
+The district attorney, Bill Kennedy, faced accusations that the extradition request was a political move against his Republican opponent in the upcoming county attorney race.

-By late November 1988, LaRette contacted investigators from Florida and Missouri and gave detailed, tape recorded confessions to the Wade and Wortmann killings.
+By late November 1988, LaRette contacted investigators from Florida and Missouri and gave detailed, recorded confessions to the Wade and Wortmann killings.
 He provided accurate descriptions of both crimes: in the Wade case, he said that he had used the "Mike Watson" alias while in the state and had used a fillet knife to break into the woman's home, which he then threw under a bridge.
 As for the Wortmann case, LaRette recalled his movements, the placement of the surrounding buildings and the layout of the victim's apartment, as well as how he had threatened her at gunpoint and stabbed her to death.
 When quizzed as to what he did with the knife, he claimed that he threw it in a sewer in Topeka.

 Despite his confessions, attorneys in the respective states announced that they would not charge him with the murders, as LaRette was already on death row.

 The Kansas Attorney General's Office continued to fight for his extradition to their state, succeeding in securing the proceedings in June 1989.
 However, the proceedings were dropped three months later.
 Attorney General Robert Stephan said he had done so due to high costs and out of respect for Tracey Miller's family, who did not want to go through with a trial.